Falconry – The Heritage Symbol of UAE

 FalconryTraditional sport of the UAE

 There are two types of falconry sports.
 One involves a trainer swinging a prey, letting the Falcon fly in circles around him, and chasing the prey down.
-Watching the bird fly at the top of its speed, swiftly changing direction following the lure is enthralling.
-And when the Falcon finally chases down the prey, the trainer appreciates the bird and lets it eat it.
-This is often called the shotgun falconry.
+Watching the bird fly at the top of its speed, swiftly changing direction following the lure, is enthralling.
+When the Falcon finally chases down the prey, the trainer appreciates the bird and lets it eat it.
+This is often called shotgun falconry.

 Shotgun falconry

 We all know how popular horse races are in Dubai.
-But there is yet another racing that is unknown to the world as much — the falcon race.
+But there is yet another race that is unknown to the world as much — the falcon race.

 In a race, falcons compete with each other for the coveted title.
-The bird which covers the distance in the shortest amount of time comes out as the champion.
+The bird that covers the distance in the shortest time comes out as the champion.

 To make the bird fly, the falconer standing at the finish line holds a lure and attracts the bird.
-The time taken by each Falcon to cross the finish line is noted down.
+The time each Falcon takes to cross the finish line is noted down.
 Drones with lures attached to them are also used nowadays in racing.

 A falcon must undergo a long training period to be fit for the competition.
 Much like horses, falcons are also valued for their strength and speed.
 There are special events for the falcon race, which usually take place in deserts or semi-deserts.
 The Fazza championship conducted every year is just one of them.
-This sport is enjoyed by Arabs no matter what their social status or wealth is.
+This sport is enjoyed by Arabs regardless of their social status or wealth.

 An old man with a baby falcon.